mozman/ezdxf/docs/source/drawing/recover.rst

 .. versionadded:: v0.14

-This module provides function to "recover" ASCII DXF documents with structural flaws, which prevents the regular :func:`ezdxf.read` and :func:`ezdxf.readfile` functions to load the document.
+This module provides functions to "recover" ASCII DXF documents with structural flaws, which prevents the regular :func:`ezdxf.read` and :func:`ezdxf.readfile` functions to load the document.